A test for catecholamines measures the

 the blood, which may mean a pheochromocytoma is present.
 Doctors may want to do

-a urine test that shows catecholamine levels over 24 hours.
+a urine test that measures catecholamine levels over 24 hours.

 How To Prepare